Data Up to Date as of:

 - Continuous Update Project.
 World Cancer Research Fund International.

-- Food, Nutrition, Physical Activity, and the Prevention of Cancer: A Global Perspective.
+- Diet, Nutrition, Physical Activity, and Cancer: a Global Perspective.
 World Cancer Research Fund, and the American Institute for Cancer Research.